matteo65/ZedmeeHash/README.md

 # ZedmeeHash 32/64
 Strong, fast, simple, non-cryptographic 32/64 universal hash function

-Zedmee is based on the use of a table of random numbers (lookup table).
-The mathematical properties of distribution and number of collisions are typical of **Universal Hashing**.
-The algorithm is minimalist and uses only bitwise, shift and adding operations.
+Zedmee is based on the use of a table of random numbers (lookup table); the algorithm is minimalist and uses only bitwise, shift and adding operations.

-The lookup table contains 256 ramdom values (one for each byte); by default zedmee uses a table generated with the lfsr113 algorithm for the 32-bit version or lfsr258 for the 64 bit version, but any other random table can be used; it is also possible to specify a seed.
+The lookup table contains 256 ramdom values (one for each byte); by default zedmee uses a table generated with the LFSR113 algorithm for the 32-bit version or LFSR258 for the 64 bit version, but any other random table can be used; it is also possible to specify a seed.

 The result may seem like a trivial algorithm, as a multiplicative hash function, but the characteristics and quality of the result are equal to if not superior to the best and complex hash functions.